ryandawsonuk/crdtester/README.md

 ## Pre-requisites

-Maven should be installed.

 A cluster with a CRD installed should be accessible ([kube config file can be used](https://github.com/fabric8io/kubernetes-client/blob/master/README.md#configuring-the-client)).

 ## How to Run with Default Configuration

 To use the default configuration install the CRD from the initial steps in [this guide](https://github.com/SeldonIO/seldon-core/blob/master/notebooks/helm_examples.ipynb)

-Then run with `mvn spring-boot:run`
+Clone this repository and run with `./mvnw spring-boot:run` (or `./mvnw.cmd spring-boot:run` on windows)

-If successful then near the end of the output you will see logging including `deleted mymodel` and `watch closed`
+If successful then near the end of the output you will see logging including `deleted mymodel` and `watch closed`.
+The tool should fail if unsuccessful.

 ## Using Custom Configuration